thebader9/RMLGROUP2/README.md

 * **PDP is used to understand how the prediction varies as a function of variables of interest, by averaging over other variables.Not recommended if the features are correlated.**

 * **As seen in the above graph there is a negative relationship between 'high priced’mortgage and ‘Property_value_std’.
-As Property_value_std’increases,the probability of that individual’s mortgage to be ‘high priced’decreases.**
+As 'Property_value_std’ increases,the probability of that individual’s mortgage to be ‘high priced’ decreases.**

  <div align="center">